libgdx/libgdx.github.io/_pages/community/jams.md

 # Upcoming
 If you want to stay up to date – join the official [libGDX Discord](/community/discord/)!

-## June 2024
-***Easter Egg Madness Jam***
-Why have one Easter egg, when you can have five!
-Will you put one or two Easter eggs in your game or will you succumb to the madness and put all five??
-You decide!
-Easter eggs will be revealed before the Jam starts.
-No suggestions.
-Theme voting will be done via Discord.
-Jam: 16th – 22nd

 ## September 2024
 Suggestions: 8th - 10th
 Voting: 12th - 14th